ClearBlade/native-libraries/clearblade.md

 ~~~~

 ## Cache.delete(key, callback)
 Deletes data corresponding to the cache's key.
 Requires that the cache object was initialized with a cache name.
-On success, returns a Delete done string.
+On success, returns a "Delete done" string.

 * @param {string} key: Key in cache
 * @param {function} callback: Returns error or success messages